U.S. indicts 2 men behind major ransomware attacks

 The Justice Department says authorities have indicted two men in connection with a wave of ransomware attacks that, among other targets, shut down a meat processing company and an internet software provider earlier this year.

-Both men are said to be behind the REvil ransomware attacks that encrypt the data of companies and demand payments to unblock them.
+Both men are said to be part of an organized crime group called REvil, which conducts ransomware attacks that encrypt the data of companies and demand payments to unblock them.

 Polyanin is believed to be abroad, the department says.